corda/corda-docs/content/en/docs/cenm/1.5/upgrade-notes.md

 ### Auth Service

-Configuration entry `baseline` is obsolete and should be removed.
+The `baseline` configuration entry is obsolete and should be removed.
 Ensure you have the CENM baseline `.jar` file `accounts-baseline-cenm-1.5.jar` that contains the set of available permissions and predefined roles.
 Copy this file to a directory called `plugins`, located inside the working directory.